-Kendra Amalie is a singer, songwriter, Guitarist, experimental producer, and visual artist on tour with her band in support of "Intuition" out now on Beyond Beyond is Beyond.
+Kendra Amalie is a singer, songwriter, Guitarist, producer, and visual artist on tour with her band in support of "Intuition" out now on Beyond Beyond is Beyond records.

-The band will be performing songs from the album interwoven with vignettes of improvisation on 12-string guitar, synth, and drums.
-Expect a visceral exploration.
+kendra and her band will be performing songs from the album interwoven with vignettes of improvisation on 12-string guitar, synth, and drums.
+Expect a visceral exploration of modern music.

 “She plays the acoustic 12-string both with an intensity that is rarely seen outside of the realm of metal, and possesses a Basho-like attention to tone and space.”
 Record Crates United